 The documentation, metadata guidance, and resources in this Data Submission Guide will be essential resources in the submission process.

 NREL uses a Digital Curation Process for receiving, formatting, reviewing, and publishing data and metadata submitted to the FLCAC.
-The process is divided into five phases:
+The process is divided into five phases.
+Each of the five phases are discussed in detail below but a quick overview of the entire procedure for submitting data to the FLCAC is as follows.
+Before beginning, become familiar with the Federal LCA Commons platform.

 Appraisal Objectives